-Seventeen ASC placements did not last longer than fourteen days, however, and those seventeen episodes were excluded from the statewide calculations.
-In each of the remaining 51 cases, DCYF conducted a review at least every fourteen days, resulting in a statewide outcome of 100 percent.
+DCYF identified 61 children whose placement in an ASC reached or exceeded the 14-day threshold during the Reporting Period.
+In each of the 61 cases, DCYF documented a review as occurring at least every fourteen days, resulting in a statewide outcome of 100 percent.
 This exceeds the 90 percent threshold described in Section 2.3a of the Settlement Agreement.

-PCG conducted a case review of each of the 51 placements of longer than fourteen days in an ASC which overlapped any point of the Reporting Period in order to verify that DCYF conducted reviews of the appropriateness of the continued placement at least every fourteen days.
-In each of the 51 cases, PCG found that DCYF had conducted such a review and documented the review correctly.
+PCG conducted a case review of each of the 61 placements into an ASC identified by DCYF as having been reviewed every fourteen days which overlapped any point of the Reporting Period in order to verify that DCYF conducted reviews of the appropriateness of the continued placement.
+In each of the 61 cases, PCG found that DCYF had conducted such a review and documented the review correctly.

-DCYF evaluated outcomes for all 51 ASC placements of longer than fourteen days in an ASC which overlapped any point of the Reporting Period, and the statistical validity of those results did not need to be calculated.
+DCYF evaluated outcomes for all 61 ASC placements of longer than fourteen days in an ASC which overlapped any point of the Reporting Period, and the statistical validity of those results did not need to be calculated.
 Similarly, since PCG reviewed the full universe of eligible cases, the statistical validity of PCG's case review did not need to be calculated, and no further changes to the sampling or case review process is recommended.

-During the first Reporting Period, the size of the universe of children whose placement in an ASC placement was 14 days or longer (68 children) was sufficiently small that PCG conducted a case review of all cases.
-The Monitoring Team recommends that this evaluation of all eligible cases continue in future Reporting Periods.
-No change to the case reviews conducted during the first Reporting Period will be required, therefore the Monitoring Team has confirmed that this benchmark has been met for Reporting Period 1.
+During the third Reporting Period, the size of the universe of children whose placement in an ASC placement was 14 days or longer (61 children) was sufficiently small that PCG conducted a case review of all cases.
+No change to the case reviews conducted during the third Reporting Period will be required; therefore, the Monitoring Team has confirmed that this benchmark has been met for Reporting Period 3.